CelestiaProject/Celestia/INSTALL.md

 cmake --build . --  /maxcpucount:N /nologo
 ```

-Instead of N in /maxcpucount pass a number of CPU cores you want to use during
+Instead of N in /maxcpucount pass the number of CPU cores you want to use during
-a build.
+the build.

 This example assumes that `vcpkg` is installed into `c:/tools/vcpkg`.
 Update
 the path to `vcpkg.cmake` according to your installation.